bzaczynski/github-bookmarklet/README.md

 My reviews tend to grow into hundreds of comments, which GitHub doesn't handle very well because it isn't a common scenario.
 To avoid missing some remarks that could be buried under a bunch of _Load More..._ sections, I needed a way to extend GitHub's functionality so that they would load all with one click.
 Another missing piece was a toggle button for expanding and collapsing resolved or outdated conversations.

+## How Does It Work?

+These bookmarklets are snippets of unobtrusive JavaScript code, which use CSS selectors to manipulate the current page's DOM and monkey-patch the browser's Fetch API to intercept HTTP traffic.

 ## Installation

 Navigate to the [index page](https://bzaczynski.github.io/github-bookmarklet/) and then drag and drop the bookmarklets to the bookmark bar in your web browser.